-Threes need help and/or close supervision as they learn.
-A teacher-child ratio of one teacher for every five or six three year olds is very important for quality care-giving.
+Fives enjoy doing as much as possible for themselves.
+However, they still need help and/or supervision as they learn.
+A teacher-child ratio of one teacher for every seven to ten five-year-olds is very important for quality care-giving.
 When recruiting helpers and teachers, remember that grandparents and teenagers are often overlooked, but can be valuable members of a teaching team.

 PS- See my curriculum for teaching five year-olds :